EskoRautiainen/2025-SQL-Php-Mugzify-web-store/README.md

 <br>

-If we were graded for appearence over functionality, the web store would look better :D
+The appearence of the web story is a bit harsh.
+The focus of this project was the functionalities. ⚙️